InfernalSuite/AdvancedSlimePaper/.docs/config/convert-world-to-srf.md

+# Converting Worlds

-To be able to load a world with SWM, you have to convert it to the SRF.
+To be able to load a world with ASWM, you have to convert it to the SRF.
 There are two ways of doing this:

 ## Using the in-game command